 Non-Michigan residents may need additional resources to cover their costs of attendance.
 We encourage students to pursue private scholarships and to inquire in their home states about whether state grant funding is available to students attending out-of-state schools.
 Some students may also be eligible for scholarships from the U-M school or college in which they are enrolled.

-Other options often used by nonresident families are the Federal Direct PLUS Loan (available to the parents of undergraduate students), the Grad PLUS Loan (for graduate students), and private education loans.
+Other sources often used by nonresident families are the Federal Direct PLUS Loan (available to the parents of undergraduate students), the Grad PLUS Loan (for graduate students), and private education loans.